EricCoderG/EricCoderG/README.md

 ### Hi there 👋

 - 🎓 I'm studying Software Engineering in Nanjing University.
-- 🔭 I’m currently working on a backend project.
-Keep an eye for it.
+- 🔭 Currently interning at ByteDance.

 ### 💬 Languages